17 screen printing emulsion FAQs to help you avoid stress!

 I also suggest using a smooth rounded edge scoop coater on these screens instead of the sharp edge.

-How long should I let my coated screen dry?
+4. How long should I let my coated screen dry?

 Most manufacturers suggest a good 24 hours for a completely dried screen.
 But I know printers who wait only 30 minutes before moving on to exposure.
-They have the perfect setup for quick drying which are
+They have the perfect setup for quick drying which are:

-- Dehumidifier (skip if your environment is dry)
+1. Dehumidifier (skip if your environment is dry)

-- Heat (not too much)
+2. Heat (not too much)

-- Air flow
+3. Air flow

-I personally keep two fans running in my darkroom at all times.
-But make sure your area is clean because sand, dust and dirt can circulate in the air and get stuck on wet coated screens.
+Just make sure your area is clean because sand, dust, hair follicles, and dirt can circulate in the air and get stuck on wet coated screens.
 This can cause blockages in the emulsion once it hardens.

-Is a dark room necessary to coat my screens?
+5. Is a dark room necessary to coat my screens?

-My emulsion-coated screen is already dried, is it safe to bring it out of the darkroom?
+6. My emulsion-coated screen is already dried, is it safe to bring it out of the darkroom?

-Yes, after your emulsion is dry you can take it to where you’re exposing it.
-But make sure it doesn’t come into contact with direct sunlight otherwise the exposure process will begin.
+Make sure it doesn’t come into contact with direct sunlight otherwise the exposure process will begin.

 Regular fluorescent room lights are fine to work under.
 Just plan your move with a purpose and don’t leave your unexposed screen lying around in the light.

-Must I use the screens right away once it’s coated with emulsion?
+7. Must I use the screens right away once it’s coated with emulsion?

-Use a dehumidifier if your area gets too humid.
+However, you still need to adhere to manufacturer recommendations.
+Emulsions do not work the same and some may have limited shelf life.
 In general, try to use your coated screens within a week or two to avoid resistance from washing out the emulsion.

-Burning and Exposing emulsion
+Execution: Burning and Exposing emulsion

-I coated my screen.
+8. I coated my screen.
 How long should I expose it in the Sun?

-Depending on how strong the Sun is, anywhere from 25 seconds to a minute.
-Wait until the Sun is at its peak (e.g. around noon) and UV energy highest.
+Wait until the Sun is at its peak (e.g. around noon) and its UV energy the highest.
 If it is overcast or cloudy it may take a few more minutes.
 If it’s your first time using the Sun as a light source, perform an exposure test to find the best time.
-I suggest coating 2-3 more screens for this.
+I suggest coating 2-3 more additional screens for this.

-What is the best method to expose a screen and for how long?
+9. What is the best method to expose a screen and for how long?

-Although the Sun is the cheapest method, it’s not very reliable.
 For consistency, get yourself an exposure unit.
 You can either buy one or build one yourself, but keep in mind that the quality of exposure also depends on the light source, emulsion type and distance.

 To find the optimum time for exposure, follow the emulsion manufacturer’s recommendation.
 If this does not work, using a Stouffer’s 21 Step Transmission Scale test strip or this free exposure calculator will tell you exactly how long you need to expose your screens to light.